 About our Partners

-AMM is partnered with the Wisconsin Federation of Museums (WFM) to host the 2020 Joint Conference in Milwaukee, Wisconsin.
+AMM is partnered with the Wisconsin Federation of Museums (WFM) to host Museums Evolving 2.0, an all-virtual conference in 2021, and an in-person joint conference in Milwaukee, Wisconsin in summer 2022.
 The purpose of WFM is to promote the general welfare of museums in the State of Wisconsin and the Wisconsin museum profession, to increase and disseminate knowledge pertinent to the profession and to encourage cooperation among Wisconsin museums.

 About the Conference

-Over the past year, we explored how museums and other cultural institutions are impacted by and are currently navigating changing expectations.
-For the 2020 Joint Conference – Museums Evolving – we’re focusing on how those new outlooks can be catalysts for transformation that compel museums and related institutions, their staff, and the field as a whole to continue to evolve.
+Over the past year, we have explored how museums and other cultural institutions are impacted by and are currently navigating changing expectations, particularly as a result of the COVID-19 pandemic and civic unrest that resulted from the murder of George Floyd in 2020.
+For the AMM-WFM 2021 Virtual Conference – Museums Evolving 2.0 – we’re focusing on how those new outlooks can be catalysts for transformation that compel museums and related institutions, their staff, and the field as a whole to continue to evolve.

 How are museums evolving and what future trends do we see?